learndatalab/learndatalab.github.io/_pages/openings.md

  -->
 <!-- It might be interesting to look at some past job advertisements.
 While the projects keep changing, the themes are still roughly the same.
 You can download them [here]({{ site.baseurl }}/downloads/PD.pdf), [here]({{ site.baseurl }}/downloads/PHD1.pdf), or [here]({{ site.baseurl }}/downloads/PHD2.pdf). -->

-#### Applications for MS/PhD and Postdoc positions
+#### Applications for PhD and Postdoc positions
-If you are interested in working with us as a MS/PhD student or postdoc, please send me an [email](mailto:hogunpark@g.skku.edu).
+If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:hogunpark@g.skku.edu).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates.

 **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.